DavidkodiCS/Trippy-Mako/Trippy-Mako/proposal/proposal.md

 1. CLI Tool

 The design of the user interface is a deceivingly simple part of the project.
 The goal of the tool is to make it as simple as possible for the user to establish a connection to the TURN server and communicate with the peer.
-As explained in our market research, Metasploit, is a good example of a tool that is easy to use and configure.
+As highlighted in our market research, Metasploit is a good example of a tool that is easy to use and configure.
 A user guide and explanation of TURN and the various actions a user can choose from is crucial to this part of the project.

 2. TURN

-  This project is not intended to be a WebRTC application and, therefore, will not be using any python libraries that provide a WebRTC API.
-We will focus on using the struct python module for to build packets and the socket module to do low level network communication.
-These two modules will allow us to implement TURN while giving us the flexibility we need to meet the needs of the customer.
+This project is not intended to function as a WebRTC application and, therefore, will avoid using any Python libraries that provide a WebRTC API.
+Instead, we will use the `struct` module to build packets and the `socket` module for low-level network communication.
+These modules allow us to implement TURN effectively while providing the flexibility needed to meet the customer’s requirements.

 3. Authentication

-  A requirement of this project is for traffic to be encrypted from the client to peer across the TURN server.
-Talking with Professor Brown gave us good insight on how to achieve this through creating a certificate on the client side that the server can accept over a TLS connection facilitated by OpenSSH.
+A key requirement of this project is to encrypt traffic between the client and peer through the TURN server.
+A discussion with Professor Brown provided valuable insights on how to achieve this by creating a client-side certificate that the server can accept over a TLS connection, facilitated by OpenSSH.

 ## Proposed Design and Architecture ✅